dib-lab/elvers/docs/diffexp.md

 # Diffexp Subworkflow

 Subworkflows combine tools in the right order to facilitate file targeting withing `eelpond`.
 The "diffexp" subworkflow conducts read quality trimming, salmon quantification and differential expression analysis.
-It requires an assembly to be provided, either by running an assembly or providing one in your configfile..
+It requires an assembly to be provided, either by running an assembly or providing one in your configfile.
+If you have a gene-to-transcript map, this will also need to be specified via the `assemblyinput` parameter.
+If not, you'll need to modify the deseq2 parameters so that the workflow will not expect this file.

 At the moment, this workflow consists of:

   - [get_data](get_data.md) - an `eelpond` utility
   - [trimmomatic](trimmomatic.md)